Greece Foodies

 1. Island of Crete

-High-quality restaurants with top-quality nutritious food have been built in Chania, Heraklion, Rethymno, Ierapetra, Siteia, and other smaller towns.
+High-quality restaurants in Crete with top-quality nutritious food have been built in Chania, Heraklion, Rethymno, Ierapetra, Siteia, and other smaller towns.
 This has helped to boost the prestige of Cretan cuisine and usher in a new golden era of Cretan gastronomy.

 This island is one of the most delicious destinations in Greece!